Education Program Supervisor:

-We provide opportunities for grades K-12 and organized groups to experience age-appropriate, hands-on adventures in learing about natural communities in an urban setting.
+We provide opportunities for grades K-12 and organized groups to experience age-appropriate, hands-on adventures in learning about natural communities in an urban setting.

-Programs align with WA State Essential Academic Learing Requirements for core content areas and support Science kits.
+Programs align with WA State Essential Academic Learning Requirements for core content areas and support Science kits.

 Download: brochure | poster